 Batteries can generally be broken down by two major characteristics or specifications: capacity (mah rating) and amps (current handling).
 When choosing which battery to buy you must pick which characteristic is your priority for the application that you will use it.
 You can't have both the highest mah and highest amps in one battery.
 This is due to the limits of current battery chemistry & technology.
 Safety should always be your number one priority.

 Capacity or mAh Rating - an approximation for how long a battery charge should last from 100% charge to when the battery will cut off.
 Roughly, 100 mAh = 1 hour usage with low drain applications like a flashlight.

 The "best battery" is not always the one with the largest mAh rating.
 In most vaping applications a higher amp rating (CDR or continuous discharge rate) determines the better battery.

 Amp Rating - or "continuous discharge rate" (CDR), is the maximum electrical current at which the battery can be discharged continuously before the battery will fail.
 This specification is set by the manufacturer, and is a standard measurement in the industry.
-The "pulse or burst discharge rate" is not a standard measurement and varies from one manufacturer/vendor to another making comparisons from company to company impossible, and therefore should never be relied upon.
+The "pulse or burst discharge rate" is not a standard measurement and varies from one manufacturer/vendor to another making comparisons from one company to another company impossible, and therefore should never be relied upon.